learn-co-curriculum/precollege-summer-advanced-web-design-track/day-06/lectures/apis/LECTURE.md

 + JSON is short for JavaScript Object Notation - it's basically a way of packaging data and sending it out to other places.
 + It's essentially just a giant string that we can parse through.
 + Take a look at this example: http://api.giphy.com/v1/gifs/search?q=fat+cat&api_key=dc6zaTOxFJmzC *Teacher - open have this link open in Google Chrome.
 Click the "View Source" button to see without the JSON viewer.
-+ So this is just a giant string, but does it remind you of anything?
++ This is basically just a giant string, but does it remind you of anything?
 	+ It has curly braces
-	+ There seem to be key value pairs like this "key": "value",
+	+ There seem to be key value pairs like this "key": "value"
 	+ Yep, we can treat this like a hash!
 + *Go back to the JSON viewer view*
 + This Google Chrome Extension formats the JSON object nicely for us to view.